Urology Care Foundation - What is Conn's Syndrome?

 What is Conn's Syndrome?

-Only 1 out of 100 or fewer of all cases of high blood pressure are caused by Conn's syndrome.
+Only about 1 out of 100 of all cases of high blood pressure are caused by Conn's syndrome.
 It is more common in females than in males.
 It can happen at any age, but more often in people in their 30s and 40s.

 The adrenal glands are found above each kidney.
-They are triangle-shaped, and measure about half an inch in height and 3 inches in length.
-Each adrenal gland has 2 layers.
+They are triangle-shaped, and measure about half an inch in height and three inches in length.
+Each adrenal gland has two layers.

-• The adrenal medulla (inner part) makes epinephrine (also called adrenaline).
+• The adrenal medulla (inner part) makes epinephrine (also called adrenaline) and many other similar hormones.

-• The adrenal cortex (outer part) makes steroid hormones (such as cortisone and aldosterone).
+• The adrenal cortex (outer part) makes steroid hormones (such as cortisol and aldosterone).

 The adrenal glands control many processes in the body.
-Their job is to keep the body in balance by making various hormones that are critical for maintaining good health.
+Their job is to keep the body in balance by making hormones that are vital for keeping up good health.

 Symptoms

 Most often, patients have higher than normal blood pressure.
 Blood tests help to tell if high blood pressure is from Conn’s Syndrome or something else.
-The usual treatment for high blood pressure doesn’t generally help treat hyperaldosteronism.
+Medications for high blood pressure often don’t help treat hyperaldosteronism.

 The abnormal electrolyte levels often seen with too much aldosterone lead to signs such as: